 Decide on your newsletter’s goal, in other words, is your newsletter reckoned to gain leads?
 To grow your contact list?
 To generate traffic to your website?
 Understand your main priority and let that drive your newsletter.

 Select the content you want in your newsletter, this is where you chose the type of content that will help you reach your goals.
 For example, if you want to:

 e.g: Establish credibility: the best way is to provide content that makes you stand out from competitors, provide testimonials, and case studies.

 e.g: Educate customers & provide value: offer valuable content that will help educate them, this can be articles on your blog.

-Step 6: Ensure your newsletter is GDPR compliant, responsive, and displays correctly make sure your newsletter is legal with opt-in emails.
-A privacy law that passed in Europe in 2018, demanding that email marketers can only send newsletters to those who have opted in to get them.
+Ensure your newsletter is GDPR compliant, responsive, and displays correctly make sure your newsletter is legal with opt-in emails.
+A privacy law that passed in Europe in 2018, demands that email marketers can only send newsletters to those who have opted in to get them.